advanced-computer-lab-2023/khaleha-ala-alah-Pharmacy/README.md

 The Khaleeha Ala Allah Pharmacy Management System is a comprehensive web application designed to streamline pharmacy operations for administrators, patients, and pharmacists.
 This project aims to enhance efficiency in medication management, order processing, and inventory control.
 By providing a user-friendly interface, the system ensures seamless communication between different user roles, ultimately improving the overall pharmacy experience.
 Join us in modernizing pharmacy management for a more connected and efficient healthcare environment.

+# Build Status

+In the ever-evolving world of software development, each line of code is a step towards progress, and every bug is an opportunity for improvement.
+The Khaleeha Ala Allah Pharmacy Management System is designed with the vision of revolutionizing pharmacy operations.
+However, as with any complex system, it's natural for unexpected issues to arise as the software evolves and adapts to real-world use.

+We believe in facing these challenges head-on and with full transparency.
+In this section, we shed light on the known bugs that have been identified in our current build.
+It is a gesture of our honesty and dedication to excellence, serving as a live testament to our ongoing efforts to perfect the system.

+By acknowledging the imperfections, we not only provide our users with a clear picture of what to expect but also open the doors to collaborative problem-solving.
+We encourage our vibrant community of users, developers, and enthusiasts to join us in refining the system.
+Each bug, when addressed, is a stride towards a more efficient, reliable, and user-friendly pharmacy management experience.

+Together, let's enhance the Khaleeha Ala Allah Pharmacy Management System, making it a paragon of technological advancement in the healthcare industry.

+**1- Lag in Displaying Pharmacy Data**

+We have noticed a performance issue in the pharmacy module of our system, where data such as inventory counts or prescription details appear to take an unexpectedly long time to display.
+Users may observe a delay where the information displays as 'zero' before suddenly updating to the correct values.
+This issue could lead to confusion or misinterpretation of data, potentially impacting pharmacy operations.

+The suspected cause of this problem may be related to asynchronous data fetching, where the user interface renders before the data retrieval from the backend server is complete.
+We are currently investigating whether this is due to network latency, database performance, or frontend rendering optimizations that are required.

+To address this, we are reviewing our data loading and rendering processes to introduce loaders or placeholder content that more accurately represents the data fetching state.
+This will provide a visual indication that data is being loaded, which should alleviate the confusion caused by the current sudden change in displayed information.

+Our team is committed to providing a seamless experience, and resolving this lag is one of our top priorities.
+We are working diligently to optimize our system's performance and appreciate your patience as we work to enhance the responsiveness of our platform.

+**2- Backward Navigation Loop Due to Browser History**

+A navigational issue has come to our attention where users experience a looping effect due to the browser's history navigation.
+This anomaly manifests when users attempt to navigate backwards through the browser's history, expecting to return to a previous page, but find themselves caught in a loop between the current and the immediate last page.

+This looping is indicative of a discrepancy in the way the browser history stack is being managed within our application.
+Typically, such a problem may arise from the improper handling of URL state or redirection logic that inadvertently pushes additional entries onto the history stack.
+It could also be due to the misuse of certain navigation functions which, instead of moving back in history, add a new state that resembles the current one, causing the loop.

+Our team is scrutinizing the application's routing logic and state management to identify the cause of this issue.
+We aim to ensure that each navigation action correctly modifies the history stack, allowing for intuitive backward and forward navigation that aligns with user expectations.

+Resolving this is crucial for us as it impacts the overall usability and user experience of our system.
+We are exploring solutions such as refining our push/replace state usage, adjusting our redirection flows, and enhancing the way we handle routing to prevent unwanted history entries.

+We apologize for any inconvenience this may cause to our users and are committed to resolving this promptly.
+User experience is paramount, and we are dedicated to ensuring that navigation within our platform is seamless and reliable.

 # Motivation

 The inspiration for the Khaleeha Ala Allah Pharmacy Management System stemmed from the need to revolutionize and enhance the efficiency of pharmacy operations.
 In today's dynamic healthcare landscape, a seamless and well-integrated platform is essential for both healthcare providers and patients.